dojo/docs/developer/design/loader.rst

      map the top-level segment in mid to perhaps another top-level name.
 I'll describe the implications of this step in xxx; for the remainder of this section, assume that, if a packageMap exists, it always maps x to x.

+  4. Look up the mid computed in Step 3 in the aliases map.
+The aliases map is a configuration variable that maps one absolute module identifier to another.
+If the mid is succesfully mapped, then restart the process at Step 3 with the mapped mid.
+I'll describe the purpose and details of the aliases map in xxx.

-  4. If the first segment of mid is identical to a package name, then note that mid indicates a module in the given package; call this package packageOfMid; further, if mid consists of exactly one segment, then append "/" and the value of the main configuration variable for packageOfMid to mid.
+  5. If the first segment of mid is identical to a package name, then note that mid indicates a module in the given package; call this package packageOfMid; further, if mid consists of exactly one segment, then append "/" and the value of the main configuration variable for packageOfMid to mid.
 Otherwise, when the first segment of mid does not name a known package, note that mid is not a member of a package.

-  5. Attempt to apply paths: find the longest module identifier fragment in paths (if any) that matches mid after Step
+  6. Attempt to apply paths: find the longest module identifier fragment in paths (if any) that matches mid after Step
-     3. If such a fragment is found, set URL to mid after replacing the matched fragment of mid with the mapped path.
+     5. If such a fragment is found, set URL to mid after replacing the matched fragment of mid with the mapped path.

-  6. If no paths were found in Step 4 and mid references a module in a package, set URL to mid after replacing the first segment (the package name) with location, where location is the location configuration variable for the given package.
+  7. If no paths were found in Step 6 and mid references a module in a package, set URL to mid after replacing the first segment (the package name) with the location configuration variable for the given package.

-  7. If neither Step 4 or 5 were applied and has("config-tlmSiblingOfDojo") is truthy, then set URL to "../" + mid.
+  8. If neither Step 6 or 7 were applied and has("config-tlmSiblingOfDojo") is truthy, then set URL to "../" + mid.

-  8. If none of Steps 4, 5, or 6 were applied then set URL to mid.
+  9. If none of Steps 6, 7, or 8 were applied then set URL to mid.

-  9. If URL is not absolute, then prefix URL with the configuration variable baseUrl.
+  10. If URL is not absolute, then prefix URL with the configuration variable baseUrl.

-  10. Append the suffix ".js".
+  11. Append the suffix ".js".

 Yes, when viewed in toto, it's complicated.
 And probably more time has been spent on various mailing lists debating this algorithm than any other part of the AMD loader specification.
 Fortunately, there are just a few common patterns that